 Her students gain confidence as they strengthen their number sense and conceptual understanding.
 They use math vocabulary and engage in active discourse to explain their mathematical thinking and to listen to others’ perspectives.
 Students embrace making mistakes, as brain science has proven they’re essential to learning.
 Although correct answers and accurate procedures are important, students also learn that speed is not required for success.
 Nancy aspires to support students wherever they are on the learning continuum and to further develop academic excellence at Nevada City School of the Arts.

-Nancy earned a B.A. from University of California- Santa Cruz, a CA Teaching Credential at Sierra Nevada College, and a Math Specialist Graduate Certificate from University of Wisconsin.
+Nancy earned a B.A. from the University of California-Santa Cruz, a CA Teaching Credential at Sierra Nevada College with a Mathematics Instructional Added Authorization, and a Math Specialist Graduate Certificate from the University of Wisconsin.

 When Nancy isn’t building rapport with students or collaborating with colleagues, she enjoys foothill life with her husband and twins.
 They’re often paddle-boarding and kayaking, skiing, camping, going to soccer games, enjoying jogging and biking trails, and playing with their dog and kittens.